vtex/shoreline/styleguides/admin/documentation/primitives/skeleton.md

 If you want to know more about how to style a primitive component, check out our [Inline Styles](/theming/inline-styles/) page.

-_Note that you may want to use one of our `Layout` components before using Box to build layouts.
-Also check one of our `Typography` components before using it to render a text._

 ## Behavior

 By default, the `Skeleton` is fluid, which means that both width and height are `100%` of its container.